The Entrance

 An assessment of population growth drivers in The Entrance reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The suburb of The Entrance had an estimated population of 4,259 as of February 2026, according to analysis of ABS population updates and new addresses validated by AreaSearch.
-This figure represents a rise of 15 people (0.4%) from the 2021 Census count of 4,244 residents.
-The increase is inferred from an estimated resident population of 4,221 in June 2024, derived from examination of the latest ERP data release by the ABS, and an additional 28 validated new addresses since the Census date.
+The Entrance's population is estimated at around 4,259 as of Feb 2026.
+This reflects an increase of 15 people since the 2021 Census, which reported a population of 4,244 people.
+The change is inferred from AreaSearch's estimation of 4,221 residents following examination of ABS' latest ERP data release (June 2024) and validation of 28 new addresses since the Census date.
 This results in a population density ratio of 2,581 persons per square kilometer, placing The Entrance in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, ending in June 2024, The Entrance exhibited resilient growth patterns with a compound annual growth rate of 0.9%, outperforming its SA4 region.
-Overseas migration contributed approximately 76.0% of overall population gains during recent periods for the suburb.
+Overseas migration contributed approximately 76.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Looking ahead, population projections indicate an overall decline in the suburb's population by 181 persons by 2041.
-However, specific age cohorts are anticipated to grow, notably the 75 to 84 age group, projected to increase by 204 people.
+By 2041, The Entrance's population is projected to decline by 182 persons overall, but the 75 to 84 age group is anticipated to grow by 193 people.

 Frequently Asked Questions - Population